the-art-of-dev/tortue-js/README.md

 ---

-Component is concrete context that represent minimal building block of every website.
+A component is a concrete context that represents the minimal building block of every website.
 Components can be used to build other components.
-Every component is consisted of it's:
+Every component consists of its:

 - Structure (HTML)
 - Style (CSS)
 - Logic (JS)
 - Documentation (MD)

-Including one component into another means including it's structure, style and logic together.
+Including one component into another means including its structure, style, and logic together.

 We "physically" represent component using a following folder and file structure: